 Students who want to remove some or all of their classes from their schedules should process a withdrawal.
 There are several types of withdrawals depending on how many classes need to be removed from the schedule and whether the student intends to return to the University in a future term.

-Students may remove individual classes from their schedules by submitting a Course Withdrawal Form in the Registrar's office prior to the midterm date.
+Students may remove individual classes from their schedules by submitting a Course Withdrawal Request in the Registrar's office prior to the midterm date.
 The transcript will reflect a W for the course.
+Students should consult with their advisor regarding a plan to make up course hours required for graduation.

 Students may remove all of their classes from their schedules by submitting a Term Withdrawal Form to the Office of the Associate Academic Dean.
 If the request is made prior to the midterm date, the transcript will reflect a W for all courses.
 If the request is made after the midterm date, the transcript will reflect an F for all courses unless the Associate Academic Dean approves a late withdrawal.

-Students who intend to permanently discontinue enrollment in the University may withdraw from the University by submitting a University Withdrawal Form to the Academic Records Office.
+Students who intend to permanently discontinue enrollment in the University may withdraw from the University by submitting a University Withdrawal Request to the Registrar's Office.
 If the withdrawal starts in the middle of the semester, the transcript will reflect a W for all courses where the student has a passing grade and an F for all courses where the student has a failing grade.

 Term Withdrawal Form